 These products became so popular that the name Artex has become synonymous with all textured coatings, regardless of the type or manufacturer.

-Many homeowners choose to get rid of these coatings and replace them with a smooth plastered ceiling or wall.
+Many homeowners now choose to remove the Artex coatings and replace them with a smooth finish.

 A Heads Up… About Asbestos

-Asbestos is an extremely dangerous fibrous and dusty material that can cause cancers and other serious health conditions if it enters the lungs.
+Asbestos is an extremely dangerous fibrous and dusty material that can cause serious health conditions if it enters the lungs.

-If your home was constructed prior to the 1980’s, there’s a good chance that the Artex will contain asbestos.
-Homes constructed between the mid-1980’s and 1999 may contain asbestos while those built after 1999 shouldn’t contain any, although some builders still used Asbestos even though it was banned in 1999.
+If your home was constructed before the 1980s, there’s a good chance that the Artex will contain asbestos.
+Homes constructed between the mid-1980s and 1999 may contain asbestos while those built after 1999 shouldn’t contain any, although a few builders continued to use asbestos even though it was banned in 1999.

-If you’re not sure if your textured coating contains asbestos or not, you can buy an Asbestos sampling kit online – just post a tiny amount to a specialist lab who will tell you if it contains Asbestos.
+If you’re not sure if your textured coating contains asbestos or not, you can buy an asbestos sampling kit online – just post a tiny amount to their specialist lab who will tell you if it contains asbestos.